dig Command in Linux: DNS Lookup

 The output should look something like this:

 If dig is not present on your system, the command above will print “dig: command not found”.
-The dig tool can be installed using the distro’s package manager.
+Install the dig tool using your distribution’s package manager.

 sudo apt update && sudo apt install dnsutils